MicrosoftDocs/Devices-docs/surface/surface-manage-dfci-guide.md

 > Commercial SKUs (aka Surface for Business) run Windows 10 Pro/Enterprise or Windows 11 Pro/Enterprise; consumer SKUs run Windows 10/Windows 11 Home.
 To learn more, see [View your system info](https://support.microsoft.com/windows/view-your-system-info-a965a8f2-0773-1d65-472a-1e747c9ebe00).

 > [!NOTE]
-> Surface Pro X does not support DFCI settings management for built-in camera, audio, and Wi-Fi/Bluetooth.
+> Surface Pro X does not support DFCI settings management for the built-in camera, audio, and Wi-Fi/Bluetooth.

 ## Prerequisites